lts-beratung/standup-boy/readme.md

 > A simple module to create daily standup texts :clock10:

-Standup-boy helps you create daily standup texts fast and easy.
+`standup-boy` helps you create daily standup texts fast and easy.
 It prompts you the usual stuff for a daily standup, then outputs a nicely-formatted, emoji-ready text for you to use in whatever platform you desire.
 Assumes markdown formatting.